 Tax Withholding.
-The Company has the right to deduct from all grants or other compensation payable to a participant any taxes required to be withheld with respect to grants under the Amended and Restated 2010 Plan.
+The Company has the right to deduct from all grants or other compensation payable to a participant any taxes required to be withheld with respect to grants under the 2022 Plan.
 The Company may require that a participant pay to it the amount of any required withholding.
 The Committee may permit a participant to satisfy the Company's tax withholding obligation with respect to a grant by having shares withheld.
 However, the value of shares withheld may not exceed the minimum required tax withholding amount.

-Amendment and Termination .
-The Committee may amend, alter or discontinue the Amended and Restated 2010 Plan, but no amendment, alteration or discontinuation shall be made which, (i) without the approval of our stockholders, would (except as provided in the Amended and Restated 2010 Plan in connection with adjustments in certain corporate events), increase the total number of shares reserved for the purposes of the Amended and Restated 2010 Plan or change the maximum number of shares of Common Stock for which awards may be granted to any participant, or (ii) without the consent of a participant, would materially adversely impair any of the rights or obligations under any award theretofore granted to the participant under the Amended and Restated 2010 Plan; provided, however, that the Committee may amend the Amended and Restated 2010 Plan in such manner as it deems necessary to permit the granting of award meeting the requirements of the Code or other applicable laws, including, without limitation, to avoid adverse tax consequences to us or any participant.
+Amendment and Termination.
+The Committee may amend, alter or discontinue the 2022 Plan, but no amendment, alteration or discontinuation will be made which, (i) without the approval of our stockholders, would (except as provided in the 2022 Plan in connection with adjustments in certain corporate events), increase the total number of shares reserved for the purposes of the 2022 Plan or change the maximum number of shares of common stock for which awards may be granted to any participant, or (ii) without the consent of a participant, would materially adversely impair any of the rights or obligations under any award theretofore granted to the participant under the 2022 Plan; provided, however, that the Committee may amend the 2022 Plan in such manner as it deems necessary to permit the granting of award meeting the requirements of the Code or other applicable laws, including, without limitation, to avoid adverse tax consequences to us or any participant.
 In no event may the Committee or any other entity reprice any option or substitute and outstanding option for a new option with a lower exercise price.

-Approval of the Amended and Restated 2010 Equity Compensation Plan will require the affirmative vote of a majority of the votes cast on such proposal by the Shares present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
+Approval of the 2022 Plan will require the affirmative vote of a majority of the votes cast on such proposal by the Shares present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
 A quorum must be present at the Annual Meeting for a valid vote.

-THE BOARD OF DIRECTORS OF THE COMPANY RECOMMENDS THAT STOCKHOLDERS VOTE TO APPROVE THE AMENDED AND RESTATED 2010 EQUITY COMPENSATION PLAN.
-PROXIES SOLICITED BY THE BOARD WILL BE VOTED "FOR" THE AMENDED AND RESTATED 2010 EQUITY COMPENSATION PLAN UNLESS STOCKHOLDERS SPECIFY A CONTRARY VOTE.
+THE BOARD OF DIRECTORS OF THE COMPANY RECOMMENDS THAT STOCKHOLDERS VOTE FOR THE APPROVAL OF THE 2022 PLAN.
+PROXIES SOLICITED BY THE BOARD WILL BE VOTED "FOR" THE APPROVAL OF THE 2022 PLAN UNLESS STOCKHOLDERS SPECIFY A CONTRARY VOTE.

-PROPOSAL 4 - APPROVAL OF THE AMENDED AND RESTATED 2010 DIRECTORS' EQUITY COMPENSATION PLAN
+PROPOSAL 4 - APPROVAL OF THE 2022 DIRECTORS' EQUITY COMPENSATION PLAN

-On April 12, 2018, our Board approved an amendment and restatement of the 2010 Directors' Equity Compensation Plan (the "2010 Directors' Plan"), which, if approved by our stockholders, will (i) increase the number of shares reserved for issuance under the 2010 Directors' Plan by 250,000 shares to 675,000 shares, and (ii) allow our Board to grant restricted stock awards and restricted stock units ("RSUs").
-The 2010 Directors' Plan, as proposed to be amended and restated (the "Amended and Restated 2010 Directors' Plan") is attached as Appendix B to this Proxy Statement
+On April 11, 2022, our Board approved the amendment and restatement of our 2010 Directors' Plan, as renamed, the 2022 Directors' Equity Compensation Plan (the "2022 Directors' Plan"), which, if approved by our stockholders, will increase the number of shares reserved for issuance under the 2010 Directors' Plan by 300,000 shares.
+The 2022 Directors' Plan is attached as Appendix B to this Proxy Statement

-As of April 16, 2018, there remained 147,808 shares available for future issuance under the 2010 Directors' Plan, which our Board has determined to be insufficient for the Company's growth.
-In setting the amount of shares proposed to be added to the 2010 Directors' Plan, our Compensation Committee and the Board considered the total amount of awards outstanding under existing grants and available for new awards, as well as anticipated stock award grants to directors over the next three years.
+As of April 11, 2022, there remained no shares available for future issuance under the 2010 Directors' Plan, which our Board has determined to be insufficient for the Company's growth.
+In setting the amount of shares proposed to be added to the 2022 Directors' Plan, our Compensation Committee and the Board considered the total amount of awards outstanding under existing grants and available for new awards, as well as anticipated stock award grants to directors in future years.